couchbaselabs/ToDoLite-Android/tutorial.md

 ### Introduction

-The topics below are fundamental aspects for Couchbase Mobile.
-If you understand all of them and their purposes, you will be in a very good position after reading this tutorial.
+The topics below are the fundamental aspects of Couchbase Mobile.
+If you understand all of them and their purposes, you’ll be in a very good spot after walking through this tutorial.

 - [Document][7]: the primary entity stored in a database for Couchbase.
 - [Revision][8]: with every change to a document, we get a new document revision.